Our mission at Semillitas de Español is to provide our community with three invaluable resources:

 The idea was just too exciting to resist, and I left Heartsong to create Semillitas de Español.
 After travel teaching for several years, I finally opened the doors to our new home in NW Austin.
 We are currently teaching CANTA, a music and movement class in Spanish of our own.
 Behind the scenes, we're working on launching JUEGA (a game based parent and child conversational class) and VIVE (a drop off immersion class), story times, playgroups, and other classes that will offer children an opportunity to learn Spanish while having fun.

-As Semillitas continues to take shape, we remain committed to finding creative and exciting ways to help your own family's journey to bilingualism!
+As Semillitas continues to take shape, we remain committed to finding creative and exciting ways to support your own family's journey to bilingualism!

 Family Programs Director and Teacher